Xenoblade Chronicles (video game): Gameplay

-Xenoblade Chronicles plays as an action role-playing video game (RPG), where the player controls one character out of a party of three using the Wii Remote and Nunchuk or the Classic Controller.
-The game employs an open world design, with players able to freely navigate seamlessly interconnected environments.
-A day-and-night time cycle exists in the game, with the time of day often affecting in-game events, quests, enemy strengths, and item availability: for instance, stronger enemy types appear at night.
+Xenoblade Chronicles is an action role-playing video game (RPG), in which the player controls one character out of a party of three using the Wii Remote and Nunchuk or the Classic Controller.
+The game employs an open world design, where players can freely navigate seamlessly interconnected environments.
+The game has a day-and-night time cycle, which often affects in-game events, quests, enemy strength, and item availability: for instance, stronger enemy types appear at night.
 While time flows automatically and a day cycle repeats about every ten minutes in real time, players can adjust the in-game clock to the desired time at any point.
-Additionally, while the game is about exploration, many areas, called "Landmarks" aid in traversing the land by serving as warp points, allowing the player to instantly return to that point at any time.
-The game also supports a "save anywhere" feature, where players can save at any point outside battle.
-The game also contains a New Game+ mode, which pulls over much of the player's progress from their first playthrough into future playthroughs.
+Additionally, while the game is about exploration, areas called "Landmarks" aid in traversing the land by serving as warp points that allow the player to instantly return to that point at any time.
+The game also supports a "save anywhere" feature, where players can save at any point outside of battle.
+The game has a New Game+ mode, which maintains much of the player's progress from their initial playthrough into future playthroughs.

 Exploration, quest completion, and item collection are large parts of the gameplay.
-The player is encouraged to explore the large environments, which generally allow the player to visit whatever can be seen in the horizon.
-While exploring, the player may choose to take on side quests from various non-player characters that inhabit the game's world, as they commonly involve locating certain items or killing a certain number of enemy characters.
-When the necessary requirements are fulfilled, some of the quests are completed automatically without the player needing to manually notify in-game characters of its completion.
-Item collection plays a role in the game in the form of the game's "Collectopaedia".
-Scattered across the game are glowing blue orbs, and upon coming into contact with the orb, the player is awarded a random item that they can add to the Collectopaedia; when a certain number are collected, the player is rewarded with new items.
-Aside from the Collectopaedia, there are also ether crystals to be found from fallen enemies or ether crystal deposits, which give the player access to a multifaceted "Gem Crafting" mini-game, allowing for the creation of gems that may increase battle stats when equipped.
+The player is encouraged to explore the large environments, which generally allow them to visit whatever can be seen on the horizon.
+While exploring, the player can take on side quests from various non-player characters that inhabit the game's world, which commonly involve obtaining certain items or killing a certain number of enemy characters.
+When the necessary requirements are fulfilled, some quests are completed automatically without the player having to return to the quest giver.
+Item collection plays a role in the game in the form of the "Collectopaedia".
+Scattered across the game are glowing blue orbs, and upon collecting them, the player is awarded with a random item that they can add to the Collectopaedia; when a certain number are collected, the player is rewarded with new items.
+Aside from the Collectopaedia, ether crystals can be obtained from fallen enemies or ether crystal deposits, which are used in the "Gem Crafting" mini-game to craft gems that offer various benefits when equipped.